ariel-morrison/hand_sensor_test/README.md

 - phasic component of skin conductance (line)
 - tonic component of skin conductance (line)

-*The 3 above figures are only made for one sensor at a time - i.e., there is no averaging.
+*The 3 above figures are only made for one student at a time - i.e., there is no averaging.
 They are snapshots of one sensor's data.*

 - mean percent difference between activity and baseline skin conductance (bar/column)
 - median percent difference between activity and baseline skin conductance (bar/column)
 - mean number of students exhibiting engaged behaviors during each class activity, based on BERI protocol
 - mean number of students exhibiting disengaged behaviors during each class activity, based on BERI protocol

-*The above figures are averages across all sensors.*
+*The above figures are averages across all students.*

 3 .csv files with statistics: